YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxEmix.md

 ## Quick start-up examples

-The below gives an example to use SPAGxE+ to analyze time-to-event trait.
+The below gives an example to use SPAGxEmix<sub>CCT</sub> to analyze time-to-event trait.

 ```
 library(SPAGxECCT)